-Our clinicians are regulated health professionals who specialize in working with hard to engage, high-risk children, youth, and families.
+Our clinicians are regulated health professionals whose focus is working with hard to engage, high-risk children, youth, and families.
 We support our clients to overcome personal struggles and to thrive in the face of adversity, by drawing on their natural strengths and resilience and employing effective, evidence-based assessments and treatments.
 We also engage in consultation and training for other mental health professionals on working from a trauma-informed lens.

 Assessments are a tool for better understanding the nature of difficulties, and to obtain a profile of an individual’s strengths and weaknesses.
 This information is helpful in putting together a plan to help you and can assist you in accessing better supports and services in the community and at school.

-At OCFR our clinicians are specialized in conducting learning assessments with children who have experienced childhood adversity and trauma.
-This is important because when these children and youth undergo these assessments with clinicians without this specialized knowledge they can be misdiagnosed or overdiagnosed.
+At OCFR our clinicians are experienced at conducting learning assessments with children who have experienced childhood adversity and trauma.
 At OCFR we offer several types of assessments:

 MENTAL HEALTH/ SOCIAL EMOTIONAL

 These assessments are used to clarify presenting problems and make diagnoses when applicable.

 These assessments are aimed at identifying individual learning profiles, strengths and weaknesses, and used to investigate the possibility of cognitive impairments, learning disabilities, and/or Attention-Deficit/Hyperactivity Disorder.

 These are assessments for those involved in the criminal justice system that identify the individual’s risk to reoffend and factors, that if addressed, can reduce the likelihood of reoffending.